In This Article

-As of 27 January 2025, the DeepSeek app had been downloaded over 2.6 million times, with a global user base estimated between 5 to 6 million.
 A big reason for its success?
 It offers high-level AI capabilities without needing massive computing power, making it much more accessible than many other AI models.

-We’ll cover what makes DeepSeek different from already established LLMs, why it’s growing so fast and how crypto traders can use it to get ahead of the market.
+In this guide, we’ll dive deep into this AI model, exploring how to use DeepSeek and comparing it to ChatGPT and other AI models.
+We’ll cover what makes DeepSeek different from already established LLMs, why it’s growing so fast, and how crypto traders can use it to get ahead of the market.

 Key Highlights

-- DeepSeek is a Chinese AI company that’s getting a lot of attention for its language models and the fact that it’s open sourced.
+- DeepSeek is a Chinese AI company that’s getting a lot of attention for its language models and the fact that it’s open-sourced.

-- Founded by Liang Wenfeng, it can build AI systems cheaper than many others, so high performance AI is more accessible.
+- Founded by Liang Wenfeng, it can build AI systems cheaper than many others, so high-performance AI is more accessible.

-- Its latest models, DeepSeek-V3 and DeepSeek-R1, are for coding, mathematical reasoning and natural language processing, so they are competing directly with top AI models.
+- Its latest models, DeepSeek-V3 and DeepSeek-R1, are for coding, mathematical reasoning, and natural language processing, so they are competing directly with top AI models.

-- DeepSeek’s rise is apparently sending shockwaves to the stock market, challenging U.S. AI companies and raising questions about China’s AI power.
+- DeepSeek’s rise is sending shockwaves to the stock market, challenging U.S. AI companies and raising questions about China’s AI power.

 - By focusing on efficiency and open-source innovation, DeepSeek is positioning itself as a serious player in the evolving AI landscape.